-The ribbed floor is a type of R.C.C floor.
-Ribbed flooring is designed for use as a self-supported suspended floor, mostly, this type of floors are used in commercial buildings.
+The ribbed floor is a type of R.C.C. floor.
+Ribbed flooring is designed for use as a self-supported suspended floor, mostly, this type of floor is used in commercial buildings.

 This type of floor is used to reduce the total weight of the floor.
-It is light in weight and economical as they required less concrete as compared to others.
+It is light in weight and economical as it requires less concrete as compared to others.

 Ribs and topping act monolithically.
 In such floors, the thickness of the topping is never allowed to exceed 8 cm.
-The thickness of ribs may be kept 10 cm and centre to centre distance of ribs is kept nearly 50 cm.
+The thickness of ribs may be kept 10 cm and center to center distance of ribs is kept nearly 50 cm.

 The flat smooth ceiling can also be obtained by fixing a metal lathe at the underside of the ribs and putting plaster over it.
 Hollow tiled ribbed floors are fire-proof, Bound-proof, and light in weight.